 1.4.7 Study groups shall establish and maintain a work programme, which includes target dates for consenting or determining each draft Recommendation.
 The work programme is available in a database which is searchable from the study group website.
 For each work item under development, the database contains the Recommendation number (or provisional mnemonic designation), the title, scope, editor, timing, priority, identification of any liaison relationships, any editor assigned, the location of the most recent text, the approval process and the status for documents in the approval process.
 The database is updated to reflect progress or completion of work, re-planning of in-progress items, or addition of new work items.

 The decision to add a new work item to the work programme shall be documented in the report of the meeting using the template in Annex A. Note that this may not be necessary to document the continuation of existing work (e.g., an amendment or revision of an existing Recommendation).

+In Annex A, the approval process need be selected for a new work item according to Section 8 of WTSA Resolution 1.

+When a normative work item is completed, initiation of the relevant approval process occurs either by “consent” per [ITU-T A.8], or by “determination” per [WTSA Res.
+1] clause 9, depending on the approval process in effect for the work item.

 A work item may be considered for discontinuation from the work programme if it has not given rise to any contribution in the time interval of the previous two study group meetings.